Ranking Lab — A Measuring Newsroom

 Sputnik 1 lands at #7.
 As "the turning point that opened the Space Age," it earns a top score of 10 on downstream impact — but a low score of 6 on scientific discovery holds it at #7.
 A textbook case that "historic turning point" and "greatest scientific achievement" are different concepts.

 Hayabusa (the original) ranks #6.
 It outscores famous crewed missions.
-It's credited for the engineering feat of returning after three of its four ion engines failed, and for handing its technology down to Hayabusa2 and OSIRIS-REx.
+It's credited for the engineering feat of returning by cross-connecting four degraded ion engines, and for handing its technology down to Hayabusa2 and OSIRIS-REx.
 The result of scoring every mission against the same standard regardless of nationality.

 How the Weights Reshape the Field (Sub-Views)